BanDoong/PetFinder-Prediction-Pawpularity/README.md

 You can Download data from https://www.kaggle.com/c/petfinder-pawpularity-score

-and You Have to Resize image before training.
+and You Have to Resize image Using Resize_image.py before training.

 You can Use Various model by just adding like this.